reTHINK-project/specs/deployment/readme.md

 First of all, the broker has to be installed.
 A dockerhub componant is available.
 ___WARNING___
  * the catalogue broker has an important parameter to take into account: __default__ .
 To be able to run an application with a specific messaging node, the default protostub MUST be the one of the installed messaging node.
 Thus, if you want to use the nodejs messaging node, _-default protocolstub/NodejsProtoStub_ should be included in the "run" commande.
 For the vertx, _protocolstub/VertxProtoStub_ etc. This is important, because, _once the borker launched, this cannot be changed_.
 The only way is to remove the broker instance, and to relaunch it.
  * the broker and the databases are communicating 2 ways, using COAP.
 What does that mean?
 It means that if you want to deploy them on a testbed behind a firewall or a proxy, you have to take into account COAP.
 Otherwise you cannont proxy them.
 This means that the broker and the database MUST be launched with _--net=host_ and that they don't use an already binded port.
-Here is an example of broker launch command:
+Here is an example of broker launch command (with -d for background, and the exposed ports):

- ' docker run -it --net=host -d --name="catalogue-broker"  rethink/catalogue-broker -host 161.106.2.20 -h 9011 -hs 9012 -default protocolstub/VertxProtoStub'
+     docker run -it --net=host -d --name="catalogue-broker"  rethink/catalogue-broker -host xxx.xxx.xxx.xxx -h 9011 -hs 9012 -default protocolstub/VertxProtoStub
- *

 __To be able to run an example, the catalogue database must provide:__ <b>
  * A reThink runtime